WestonSF/ArcGISDataToolkit/ReadMe.md

 The ArcGIS Data Toolkit contains a number of tools and scripts to update and convert data from a varierty of different sources.
 The following tools are available:

+#### WFS Download
+Downloads a dataset from a WFS feed.
+Downloads data from the LINZ data service by either downloading the entire dataset for WFS or downloading the changeset and updating the data.
+Parameters required:

+* URL TO WFS Server - e.g. "http://Servername/geoserver/wfs?key=xxx"
+* Layer/table ID - e.g. "layer-319" or "layer-319-changeset"
+* Data type - e.g. "Layer" or "Table"
+* Extent of data to download e.g. 1707030,5390440,1909170,5508180,EPSG:2193
+* Last update file e.g. "C:\Development\Python for ArcGIS Tools\ArcGIS Data Toolkit\Configuration\WFSDownload-LINZDataServiceRail.json"
+* WFS download type - e.g. "Shape-Zip", "CSV" or "JSON"
+* Output workspace - e.g. "C:\Temp\Scratch.gdb"
+* Dataset name - e.g. "FeatureClass"

+#### Geodatabase Maintenance
+Will compress geodatabase, update statistics and rebuild tables indexes.
+Optionally stops connections to the geodatabase while the tool runs.

+#### Runtime Data to File Geodatabase
+Converts all runtime data used in ArcGIS Runtime products (.geodatabase extension) to a file geodatabase.

+#### Map Service Download
+Downloads the data used in a map service layer by querying the json and converting to a feature class.

+#### FTP Upload
+Uploads a file to an FTP site.

+#### Remote Server Data Update
+This combines two of the above tools to update data on a remote web server.
+It consists of two geoporcessing tasks (one to be setup on the server and one to be setup where the data is located).

+* WebDataUpload will zip up datasets and upload them to the server via FTP
+* DataUpdateFromZip will unzip datasets and load them into the database on the server
+* WebDataUpload is the main script to be run and will call the DataUpdateFromZip tool via a geoprocessing service

+#### Web Data Upload
+Copies data to be replicated into geodatabase and zips this up.
+Zip file is then uploaded to FTP site for loading into a geodatabase.

 #### Update from Link
 Downloads a zipped up file geodatabase from a download link.
 Updates data in a geodatabase from the zip file and will update the datasets with the same name in the specified geodatabase.